Nostalgic, soft tone and vintage film recipes using Fujifilm film simulations

 To add character, the grain is strong and clarity is set high at +5.
 The overall look is very retro, perhaps similar to wet plate monochrome in colour, but also with an antique flatness to the image.

-Double Expresso Film Recipe
+Double Espresso Film Recipe

 Simulation: Acros